yoshivb/bluesky-later/README.md

 - View scheduled posts.
 - Attach an image to the post.
 - A link in the post will be displayed as a [social card](https://docs.bsky.app/docs/advanced-guides/posts#website-card-embeds).
+- Generate alt text for the image using OpenAI's GPT-4o-mini model.
+You bring your own API key and system prompt.
+The key will be saved in your browser's local storage.

 ## Browser Mode